github/semantic/semantic-analysis/README.md

 4. a small variety of specific program analyses to serve both as examples and as useful tools in their own right.

+## Non-goals

+On the other hand, this package will not provide

+1. support for specific surface languages, or

+2. facilities for dealing with the meta-structure of programs, i.e. where to find modules, how projects and their files are configured, etc.

 ## Development

 This project consists of a Haskell package named `semantic-analysis`.
 The library’s sources are in [`src`][].